legendarycode3/escrow-smart-contract/README.md

 <img width="500" height="300" alt="escrow-trustless-lock-image" src="https://github.com/user-attachments/assets/4dd634a0-20ac-4679-b74d-247e5ba2320a" />

 ## Project Overview
-This is a simple implementation of a dual-deposit escrow Ethereum smart contract that facilitates a transaction
+This is a simple implementation of a escrow Ethereum smart contract that facilitates the following:

 ## 📌 Features